earthly/earthly/docs/README.md

 # Introduction

 Earthly is a build automation tool from the same era as your code.
 It allows you to execute all your builds in containers.
 This makes them self-contained, repeatable, portable and parallel.
-You can use Earthly to create Docker images and artifacts (eg binaries, packages, arbitrary files).
+You can use Earthly to create Docker images and artifacts (e.g. binaries, packages, arbitrary files).

 Earthly can run on top of popular CI systems (like [Jenkins](./ci-integration/guides/jenkins.md), [CircleCI](./ci-integration/guides/circle-integration.md), [GitHub Actions](./ci-integration/guides/gh-actions-integration.md), [AWS CodeBuild](./ci-integration/guides/codebuild-integration.md)).
 It is typically the layer between language-specific tooling (like maven, gradle, npm, pip, go build) and the CI build spec.